 This is why so many anglers and fishing guides across the United States and Canada use crankbaits to target salmon.

-Even anglers that are less experienced in crankbait fishing can still have a good chance of catching salmon.
+Even anglers who are less experienced in crankbait fishing can still have a good chance of catching salmon.

 When guiding for salmon using crankbaits, my approach varies depending on several factors, such as river conditions, depth, water clarity, current speed, and the activity level of the salmon.
 Choosing the most suitable crankbait based on these conditions is crucial.